 Also, click the picture below to join our mailing list and receive a free 16-page e-book, “Supporting children with speech sound difficulties”.

-You can also buy our 123-page e-book, “A Parent’s Guide to the Speech Therapy Process”.
+You can also buy our 123-page e-book, “A Parent’s Guide to the Speech Therapy Process” as well as 4 packs for working on different speech sounds.
 Click here for more information.

 Glad you found them useful.
 Do check out the rest of the site too – we have posts on a wide range of speech and language topics.
 Let us know if there is anything in particular that you would like us to write about.

 I am in nursery working with children with speech and language complex needs

 Great – hope you find some useful information here.
 All of our posts have a Print-Friendly button at the bottom so they can be printed out and given out to parents and colleagues if needed.
 Do let us know if there is a particular topic you would like us to write about.